Obsidian doesn’t start and gets stuck on the “loading cache”

 I think caches are stored elsewhere on the system.

 It sounds like the problem is caused by a plugin.
 To verify that, turn on Settings > Community Plugins > Restricted Mode and restart Obsidian (you might need to restart twice given this problem).
 If that fixes the problem, then update all plugins.
 If updating doesn’t cure the problem, you’ll need to track down the culprit.
 If you have a lot of plugins, the Divide and Conquer plugin can help.

 Cache on Windows is kept in the %%APPDATA%% directories as discussed here: Stuck on Loading cache - #23 by wealthychef

 Have you tried removing some of the .json files from within your

-I know it’s a pain to redo settings, but I’ve had things just not work before because of a jacked .json file.
+I know it’s a pain to redo settings, but I’ve had things not work before because of a funky .json file.

-edit: I now see you posed in the other thread after this one.
+edit: I now see you posted in the other thread after this one.

 This topic was automatically closed 90 days after the last reply.
 New replies are no longer allowed.